TorahBibleCodes/TorahBibleCodes/README.md

 ## ... etc. ... etc. ... etc. ...

-## Each letter is its own Class / Module Object with unique position accessible by extension of previous tuple:  Book, Chapter, Verse, Letter
+## Each Letter Object is its own Class / Module Object with unique position accessible by extension of previous tuple syntax:  Book, Chapter, Verse, Letter

 <br />((1, 1, 1, 1), 'ב')
 <br />((1, 1, 1, 2), 'ר')